Customer-First Marketing: the new brand playbook for the privacy-first era

 - Increase retention rate

-“A conversation about retention is different from an acquisition conversation,” said Geisler.
+“A conversation about retention is different from an acquisition conversation,” says Geisler.
 “What does an existing customer need versus what does someone who’s never heard of your brand before need?
-That’s totally a different conversation with different questions you’ll want to ask to a different group of people.”
+That’s totally a different conversation with different questions you’ll want to ask a different group of people.”

 Additionally, while developing broader goals is a good place to start, it helps to have an idea of how you want to achieve those goals: